-Dr. Schmitz is the Chief of Orthopaedics at Children's Healthcare of Atlanta.
-He also serves as the Co-Director of the Spasticity and Limb Deficiency clinics at Children's as well as the Medical Director of the Fracture Program.
+Michael Schmitz, MD, is the Chief of Orthopaedics at Children's Healthcare of Atlanta.
+He also serves as Co-Director of the Spasticity and Limb Deficiency clinics at Children's, as well as Medical Director of the Fracture Program.

 Dr. Schmitz’s area of clinical expertise is complex spinal deformity, congenital and traumatic limb deficiencies, cerebral palsy and complex fractures.
-He is an innovator in the use of intraoperative navigation for spine surgery and nonoperative treatment of scoliosis, as well as curve modulation technologies including Veptr and MAGEC rods for early onset scoliosis.
-He holds a patent for a widely used spinal deformity correction device.
-Dr. Schmitz is an active member of the Neuromuscular Program at Children's and a leader of the spasticity clinic.
+He is an innovator in the use of intraoperative navigation for spine surgery and nonoperative treatment of scoliosis, as well as curve modulation technologies, including Veptr and MAGEC rods for early onset scoliosis.
+He also holds a patent for a widely used spinal deformity correction device.
+Dr. Schmitz is an active member of the Neuromuscular Program at Children's and a leader in the Spasticity Clinic.
 He has led symposia at national and international meetings on limb deficiency topics.

-Dr. Schmitz also works with a mission organization called Childspring International.
-This organization brings children and adolescents with various orthopaedic conditions from underprivileged countries to the U.S. for treatment.
+Dr. Schmitz also works with Childspring International, a mission-driven organization that brings children and adolescents with various orthopedic conditions from underprivileged countries to the U.S. for treatment.
 Dr. Schmitz is the affiliated surgeon faculty at the Center for Pediatric Locomotion Sciences at Georgia State University.
-The center's goal is to perform innovative, interdisciplinary research to improve the lives of children and adolescents with mobility disorders such as limb deficiencies or gait abnormalities.
+The center's goal is to perform innovative, interdisciplinary research to improve the lives of children and adolescents with mobility disorders like limb deficiencies or gait abnormalities.
 He also participates in the Clinical Research Oversite Committee and is a member of the review team for Children's Center for Pediatric Healthcare Technology Innovation at Georgia Institute of Technology.
-Dr. Schmitz is a consulting associate for the Duke Department of Orthopaedic Surgery.
+Dr. Schmitz is a consulting associate for the Duke University Department of Orthopaedic Surgery.